naacl-org/naacl-hlt-2015/papers.md

 (if any) and the reviewers choice on the review form and the final decision was made by the program co-chairs.

+We have posted detailed [instructions for oral and poster presentations](presentation-instructions.html).
+Please read this important information to make sure you are adequately prepared for your presentation at NAACL HLT 2015.

 {% for type in page.structure %}

 ## {{site.data.papers[type.key] | size}} {{type.heading}}